 Bored with her dull fiance (Lee Bowman), a young woman (Claudette Colbert) goes to Paris for a vacation and have an adventure.
 When she meets two other Americans (Melvyn Douglas, Robert Young), an unusual sort of menage a trois begins.
 It's moderately entertaining with some nice moments, like the lovely ice skating sequence with Douglas and Colbert or the amusing bobsled sequence with all three but the main problem is that the three men are quite unlikable.
 Bowman is a pompous dullard, Young is deceitful and immature and Douglas is smug and unethical.
 Why should we care who Colbert chooses?
 The Switzerland (actually shot in Idaho) sequences are gorgeous to look at and the film at a short 87 minutes doesn't wear out its welcome.
 With Mona Barrie and a scene stealing Fritz Feld as the desk clerk at their Swiss chalet.

 A saloon dance hall girl (Maureen O'Hara) who is looked down upon by the townspeople is determined to make the dangerous trek through Apache territory to bury her son next to her husband (the town believed she was an unwed mother) in the deserted town where he's buried.
 She's accompanied, unwillingly, by the man (Brian Keith) who accidentally killed her son and two unsavory bank robbers (Steve Cochran, Chill Wills).
-The first feature film by the great Sam Peckinpah, this western still hasn't received its due.
+Based on the novel by A.S.
+Fleischman (he also wrote the screenplay) and directed by Sam Peckinpah.
+The first feature film by the great Peckinpah, this bleak western still hasn't received its due.
 Peckinpah wasn't fond of it much because he had no control over the final product and while it's no where near his best work like THE WILD BUNCH or STRAW DOGS, it's a modest but strong, effective western.
 With only four major characters in the film, the emphasis is on character as they pass through the bleak Arizona landscape with distrust their only companion.
-It's a pretty stripped down western, even the guitar score by Marlin Skiles is sparse and the unsentimental Peckinpah minimizes the romantic elements, such as they are.
+It's a pretty stripped down western, even the guitar and accordion score by Marlin Skiles is sparse and the unsentimental Peckinpah minimizes the romantic elements, such as they are.
 The cinematographer William Clothier (MAN WHO SHOT LIBERTY VALANCE) makes excellent use of the Panavision wide screen.
 If you've seen this film only in pan and scan, you haven't seen it.
 With Strother Martin.

 A marquis and vineyard owner (David Niven) is called back to his estate because of a drought which brings another dry season.
 His wife (Deborah Kerr) shortly follows but to her horror what she finds is a witches coven and a family history of paganism and human sacrifice.
 Directed by J. Lee Thompson (GUNS OF NAVARONE), the film is rather sluggish for a horror flick.
 What it needs to work is a growing sense of terror but what we get is a constant barrage of Deborah Kerr's hysterics.
 It doesn't help that the normally lovely Kerr looks rather frumpy (her hideous Julie Harris costumes don't help either) and her tremulous voice begins to grate after awhile.
 Poor Niven isn't given much to do but look gloomy.
 The supporting cast is more effective.
 Flora Robson as Niven's suffering aunt, Donald Pleasence as a demonic priest and lovely Sharon Tate (who appears to be dubbed) as a sorceress.
 The cinematography by Erwin Hiller (I KNOW WHERE I'M GOING, CANTERBURY TALE) is particularly ungainly but there's an effective score by the jazz musician Gary McFarland (alas, poisoned at the young age of 38) though the score itself isn't jazz.
 With David Hemmings, Emlyn Williams and Edward Mulhare.